StephenOTT/GitHub-Analytics/README.md

 38. Creation of new repos
 39. deletion of repos
 40. Repos analysis: languages, teams, branches, tags, deletions of repos, contributors, etc.  Meant to be high level for reporting.
+41. bar graph is issue activity (number of posts broken down by time)
+42. Add special characters to GitHub post + time value to do time tracking within issues.
+Github GFM text does not show all text.
+43. Track Thanks yous.
+Tracking when a user submits a pull request or issue and people thank you for submitting.
+See if that person is more likely to submit another issue/pull request (because people thanked them they are more likely to submit more requests/issues in the future).

 ###Events Analysis: